Adriancyk/Have_Fun/README.md

 Install **Visual Studio 2019**.

-Install **SFML Toolbox** using this [link](https://www.sfml-dev.org/download.php), or you can use the SFML code in SFML folder in this repo.
+Install **SFML Toolbox** using this [link](https://www.sfml-dev.org/download.php), or you can use the SFML code in SFML-2.5.1 folder in this repo.

 Open the project in VS 2019.